Joe Mazzulla Feels Celtics' 'Poise' Led Comeback Win Vs. Hornets

 With White ruled out not even halfway into the first quarter, the Celtics seized the opportunity to showcase their depth.
 And that’s exactly what they did.
 Malcolm Brogdon rose to the occasion and scored a season-best 30 points on an efficient 64.7% (11-of-17) shooting from the field with zero turnovers.

 As a team, the Celtics displayed strong ball movement and totaled 36 assists — nearly 10 more than their season average (26.8) — to Charlotte’s 21.
-Marcus Smart led that charge with 12 assists credited to him.
+Marcus Smart led that charge with 12 assists.

-Boston also limited its turnover total to seven and capitalized on 11 Hornets turnovers which resulted in 15 Celtics points.
+Boston also limited its turnover total to seven and capitalized on 11 Hornets turnovers, which resulted in 15 Celtics points.

 “I just felt we did a great job of staying the course,” Mazzulla said.
 “We differentiated what we were living with and what we needed to take away.
 And it was clear in the first eight minutes of the game what we needed to take away.
 So we did a good job and credit to the guys.”